Deutsche Telekom IoT: acceptance, nuSIM and Cloud of Things

 Guide · Deutsche Telekom IoT

 Deutsche Telekom (DT) is one of the European telecom operators most engaged in cellular IoT, with a strategy combining a multi-country footprint, a proprietary acceptance programme, the Cloud of Things application platform, and a specific innovation: nuSIM, its integrated SIM (iSIM) hosted inside the cellular SoC.
-For a manufacturer aiming at the European market with a cellular product, 3GPP conformance through GCF is not enough: passing T-IoT acceptance conditions listing in the DT catalogue and eligibility for carrier offers.
-This page describes the DT footprint relative to T-Mobile US, the T-IoT acceptance programme, the nuSIM versus SGP.32 eUICC trade-off, the positioning of Cloud of Things, the CamControl module qualification flow, the cellular technologies covered, and the pitfalls that delay listing.
+For a manufacturer aiming at the European market with a cellular product, 3GPP conformance through GCF is not enough: passing DT IoT acceptance conditions listing in the DT certified hardware catalogue and eligibility for carrier offers.
+This page describes the DT footprint relative to T-Mobile US, the DT IoT acceptance programme, the nuSIM versus SGP.32 eUICC trade-off, the positioning of Cloud of Things, cellular module qualification, the technologies covered, and the pitfalls that delay listing.

 Deutsche Telekom footprint and demarcation from T-Mobile US

 Section titled “Deutsche Telekom footprint and demarcation from T-Mobile US”The Deutsche Telekom group operates mobile networks in several European countries under distinct brand names.
-Its American subsidiary T-Mobile US, although historically related, now operates as an independent entity for certification matters and must be addressed in a separate dossier.
+T-Mobile US, a separately listed company in which DT holds a majority stake, operates as an independent entity for certification matters and must be addressed in a separate dossier.

 |---|---|---|---|